Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Discussion and Conclusions

-In general, the use of SLICE \jwst\ images improves the ability of the strong lensing models to reproduce the observed constraints, as seen in the lower rms values reported for all models in this paper compared to previous literature.
-Although the difference in rms is sometimes quite small (0\farcs01 for MACS\,J2129.4$-$0741, for instance), the inclusion of new lensed systems into the model (3 new systems in the aforementioned cluster) places tighter constraints on the global mass distribution, and can thus be treated as an overall improvement.
-In the four clusters studied in this paper where no lens models had previously been published, the specific contribution of \jwst\ is to provide identifications of multiple image systems that are crucial to creating the strong lensing model.
-For example, inspection of archival imaging for these clusters yielded identifications for less than half the systems used in the final lens model presented in this paper, with the exception of MACS1621.
+In general, the use of SLICE \jwst\ images improves the ability of the SL models to reproduce the observed constraints, as seen in the lower rms values reported for all models in this paper compared to previous literature.
+Although the difference in rms is sometimes quite small (0\farcs01 for MACS2129, for instance), the inclusion of new lensed sources into the model (three new sources in the aforementioned cluster) places tighter constraints on the global mass distribution, and can thus be treated as an overall improvement.
+In the four clusters studied in this paper where no lens models had previously been published, the specific contribution of \jwst\ is to provide identifications of lensed source galaxies that are crucial to creating the SL model.
+For example, inspection of archival imaging for these clusters yielded identifications for less than half the sources used in the final lens model presented in this paper, with the exception of MACS1621.
 Each of these clusters contains a red, dusty galaxy that was used as a constraint in the model, and which is crucial to resolving the shape of the overall mass distribution of the cluster.